Contact details

 Dr. Wanzala Maximila

-Dr. Maximila Wanzala is the Chairperson of the Department of Public Health School of Public Health, Biomedical Sciences and Technology at Masinde Muliro University of Science and Technology.
+Dr. Maximila Wanzala is a Senior Lecturer in Department of Public Health School of Public Health, Biomedical Sciences and Technology at Masinde Muliro University of Science and Technology.
 She oversees the whole operations of academic and non-academic staff at the department.
 She teaches, supervises and advises both undergraduate and graduate students in the School of Public Health Biomedical Sciences and Technology.

 Her areas of academic interest and research are in the fields of Health Systems management in teaching and participation in community activities.